-Up until 4 years ago she was responsible for all aspects of the telephone line operating and working with the volunteers.
+Until recently she was responsible for all aspects of the telephone line operating and working with the volunteers.
 She now holds a part time position and works closely with James who has taken over a large part of her duties.
 Unfortunately, this has led to having less contact with the volunteers which was an integral part of her job and one which she enjoyed.

 Sandra has worked closely with the Centre for Volunteering for over 20 years on supporting volunteers.
 She loves to read psychological thrillers and watch UK programmes on renovating houses.
 Sandra is a mother to Nicola and Jess and grandmother to Joshua.

 Senior Manager & Co-founder

 Based in Narrabri, NSW, Cigdem will provide FDS support services and programs across the New England, North West NSW area.
 She looks forward to establishing and facilitating regular FDS family support meetings for that area.
 Cigdem will provide 1-1 support for families and will deliver FDS programs including Stepping Forward information sessions and Support the Family – Improve the Outcome professional development workshops, as well as facilitating our award winning Stepping Stones interactive and experiential course.

 Cigdem’s first involvement with FDS began in 2006 as a volunteer on FDS National Telephone Support Line.

 Cigdem truly believes in the FDS model for supporting families and welcomed the opportunity to expand FDS supports for families across the New England, North West NSW area.